Ginseng

 Ginseng Products

-Not content to simply sell fresh or dried ginseng, at 41 South Tasmania, we are developing a range of ginseng based products.
+Not content to simply sell fresh or dried ginseng, at 41° South Tasmania, is constantly developing a range of new ginseng based products.

 To view our product range, to find out more about them and to order please click here.